Alaska’s size would justify four time zones

 Layering is an art

 When layering it is important to keep in mind that the outfit still has to work and look stylish when a layer comes off or is added (see photos above).
-You can find other examples of layering, and flower print outfits in these posts.
+You can find another example of layering outfit at the link.
 How do you have to adapt your outfit to your local conditions?

 Like these pastel outfit ideas?
 Then please pin them to your Pinterest board or share them on social media so your friends, family and colleagues can see them too.